Small arms master gunner

-Small arms master gunner (SAMG) is an appointment of a subject matter expert within the US Army in the field of small arms, optics, and lasers for combat units that realize the importance of making soldier more lethal.
+Small arms master gunner (SAMG) is an appointment of a subject matter expert (SME) within the US Army in the field of small arms, optics, and lasers for combat units.

 Roles for SAMGs

 Not all units have SAMGs.
 Units that understand that the knowledge of operating a weapon in conjunction with the myriad assortment of optics and lasers to their fullest extent employ SAMGs to help keep their operators current on these devices.
-Having a trusted soldier at the division, brigade, and battalion levels, who can supply the correct off-sets for bore-lighting the lasers, and who not only understands, but can teach how, to zero the optics correctly is an invaluable commodity in the combat arms arena.
+Having a trusted soldier at the division, brigade, and battalion levels, who can supply the correct off-sets for bore-lighting the lasers, and who not only understands, but can teach how to zero the optics correctly, is an invaluable resource in the combat arms arena.